What You Need to Know About the National Animal of the USA

 Moreover, in honoring the bison, the country also honors its past and the Native Americans who revered these mighty animals as well.
 The bison now stands with the bald eagle as an emblem of resilience and toughness.

-The iconic American bison is more than a historical figure.
-It survives today in national parks and on nature reserves, standing as a powerful symbol of the American wilderness.
+The iconic American bison is not just a figure from history.
+Today, they still live in national parks and nature reserves, serving as a powerful symbol of the American wilderness.

 You can find its image in paintings, books, and on athletic uniforms, as well as on coinage.
 Bison days, seminars, and educational programs teach awareness about the animal’s role, grounding people in the past.